LibraryOfCongress/seeing-lost-enclaves/inspirations.md

 After Life - a fictional film by Hirokazu Kore-eda on memory, life, death, and creative reconstruction: https://www.youtube.com/watch?v=7rk1HFC60e0&t=316s

 Connie Young Yu is a historian, archeologist, activist and author on the Chinese experience in America.
 She gave a 2010 interview with Community Balance: https://www.youtube.com/watch?v=0XtvCaiKbcQ

+Laura Ng's [An Archaeology of Chinese Transnationalism](https://gombenn.org/laura-w-ng-gom-benn-riverside-and-san-bernardino-connection/) and lecture [Creating Home on Both Sides of the Pacific: The Archaeology of Old Chinatowns and New Villages](https://www.youtube.com/watch?v=aCuBngFYLaY)

 ## Rememberance